hauke96/master-thesis/doc/DESIGN_DECISIONS.md

 2. Create a 1D R-Tree to store the shadow area intervals.
 Whenever an area exceeds the 360°/0° border, split it into two.
 Whenever a new shadow area was created, query for existing ones and merge all of them.
 3. A relaxation approach: Whenever a merge happened, check for further merge opportunities.
 Repeat this until no further merges are possible.

+#### BinIndex instead of QuadTree

+Because the `VisitNode` method is called very very often and uses a lot of time, I tries using the `BinIndex` instead.
+So I generalized the class, added a range query method and a separate diff-index for better range query performance.
+Even though this enhanced the performance, splitting obstacles (s. below) in combination with the quad tree was better.

+See branch `visible-knn-using-BinIndex` for the code.

+#### Splitting obstacles

+Because some very large obstacles are checked very very often for collisions (due to their huge bounding box), splitting obstacles into smaller linestrings of a certain max. length was quite successful.

 ### Ideas for further optimizations

 #### Routing strategies